conestack/node.ext.ldap/README.txt

   XXX: SmartLDAPObject has been removed from the most recent python-ldap, because of being too buggy.

-- Improve retry logic in LDAPSession could be useful, python-ldap's class ReconnectLDAPObject(SimpleLDAPObject) - In case of server failure (ldap.SERVER_DOWN) the implementations of all synchronous operation methods (search_s() etc.) are doing an automatic reconnect and rebind and will retry the very same operation.
+- define how our retry logic should look like, rethink job of session, communicator and connector. (check ldap.ldapobject.ReconnectLDAPObject)

-- more complex retry logic with fallback servers, eg. try immediately again, iff fails use backup server, start to test other server after timespan, report status of ldap servers, preferred server, equal servers, load balance;
+  ideas: more complex retry logic with fallback servers, eg. try immediately again, if fails use backup server, start to test other server after timespan, report status of ldap servers, preferred server, equal servers, load balance; Are there ldap load balancers to recommend?
-  on the other hand people should/could use pound in front of their servers

-- define how our retry logic should look like that rethink job of session, communicator and connector.

 - consider search_st with timeout.